kubernetes-sigs/kubebuilder/docs/book/src/plugins/kustomize-v2-alpha.md

 * Check the [kustomize documentation][kustomize-docs]
 * Check the [kustomize repository][kustomize-github]
 * Check the [kustomize release note](https://github.com/kubernetes-sigs/kustomize/releases)
+* To know more about the changes between kustomize v3 and v4 see its [release notes][release-notes]
 * To know more about the changes between kustomize v4 and v5 see its [release notes][release-notes]
 * Also, you can compare the `config/` directory between the samples `project-v3` and `project-v3-with-kustomize-v2` to check the difference in the syntax of the manifests provided by default